james-stevens/auto-skew-elle/api.md

 You can use `limit` without `skip`, but you can not use `skip` without `limit`.

-To ensure you do not get duplicate rows, you *must* also specifiy a sort `order`.
+To ensure you do not get duplicate rows, if you are using `limit` & `skip` to pull the data in as batches, you *must* also specifiy a sort `order`.

 When using `limit` and `skip` to retrieve in batches, the `:rowid:` will tell you where the row belongs in the entire list, not just its position in any one batch.

+When using `limit` & `skip` also using `by` and `order` can still be useful.

 ## The `join` Property

 The `join` relies on the YAML file to know which columns in which tables can join to other tables.

-If a column can join to another table, you name that column in the `join` clause and the row from the foreign table will retrieved and the foreign object will be used as the value of that column, instead of the column's value.
+If a column can join to another table, you name the source column in the `join` clause and the row from the foreign table will retrieved and the foreign object will be used as the property of that column, instead of the column's raw value.

 Example, with no `join` -> `{"where":{"=":{"ticker":"AAPL"}}}`

     {
-      "trades": {
+      "trades": [
-        "15": {
+        {
           "trade_id": 15,
           "ticker": "AAPL",
           "when_dt": "2021-01-04 14:33:00",